Interruption in online customer service 14 December 06:00-19:00 More information

 If if the child you are adopting is under 18 years of age, you are entitled to a maternity grant.
 You can choose to have a maternity package or a tax-free lump sum of €170 as maternity grant.

-If you are adopting several children at the same time, the number of maternity grants will increase.
+If you are adopting several children at a time, the number of maternity grants will increase.
 If, for example, you are adopting 2 children, you will receive 3 grants.
-To qualify for the maternity grant, you must be covered by the Finnish social security system and the provider of adoption services must have identified a specific child for placement in your custody.
+To qualify for the maternity grant, you must be entitled to social security coverage in Finland and the provider of adoption services must have identified a specific child for placement in your custody.

 You must claim maternity grant within 2 months from the date on which the child was placed in your care.
 You can claim the maternity grant as soon as the child has been identified for placement with you.